Is your vinyl record warped?

 Results:

-Well, some people think that this method will put some extra weight on the turntable and its motor which might damage it but trust me, the record clamps are very lightweight and when you are tightening the knob, the record is getting tightened between the felt washer/nozzle tip and the clamp.
-The pressure you are putting on the record before tightening the clamp is very low in real so the record clamp is not going to cause any damage to your turntable or your records.
+Well, some people think that this method will put extra weight on the turntable and its motor, which might damage it.
+However, trust me, the record clamps are very lightweight.
+When you are tighten the knob, the record is tightened between the felt washer and nozzle tip, not the clamp.

-Method 2: Vinyl or Disc Flattener Service
+Method 2: Vinyl or disc flattener service

-Just like you are doing research currently, I also did the same but didn’t find any safe solutions to fix them.
-So, after discussing it with my friends, I choose vinyl flattener services, and guess what?
-I was quite impressed with their work and they just fixed my records and delivered it to me within 1 day.
+So, after discussing it with my friends, I chose vinyl flattener services, and guess what?
+I was quite impressed with their work, and they just fixed my records and delivered them to me within 1 day.

-If yes, then you are good to go otherwise, you can ask them about providers and they will guide you much better.
+If yes, then you are good to go; otherwise, you can ask them about providers, and they will guide you much better.

 My Suggestion: Always try to get 1 cheaper record fixed by them and check the results.
-If you are satisfied then you can keep using their services otherwise, you can always find someone else.
+If you are satisfied, then you can keep using their services; otherwise, you can always find someone else.

 My thought here is – “Not everyone is professional”.

-Method 3: Record Pi or Vinyl Flat
+Method 3: Record Pi or vinyl flat tools

-Record Pi and Vinyl Flat tools are record flattener tools through which you can unwarp your badly warped record very easily.
-The working principle of both tools is similar to almost all the methods i.e. heat with pressure.
+Record Pi and vinyl flat tools are record flattening tools that allow you to unwarp your badly warped record very easily.

 Record Pi: